juliohm/KrigingEstimators.jl/README.md

 This package provides high-performance implementations of Kriging estimators introduced by [Matheron 1971](https://books.google.com/books/about/The_Theory_of_Regionalized_Variables_and.html?id=TGhGAAAAYAAJ).
-As the most general form of estimation with covariance/variogram models, Kriging does **not** require distributional assumptions, is well-defined for general Hilbert spaces, and is quite applicable to real world data.
+As the most general form of estimation with covariance/variogram models, Kriging does **not** require distributional assumptions, is well-defined in general Hilbert spaces, and is quite applicable to real world data.
 Currently, the following Kriging variants are implemented:

 - Simple Kriging